A PLANT-BASED WHOLE FOODS lifestyle is the best gift to ensure your baby’s health and wellness throughout life.

 - If your parents or a baby sitter is looking after your baby, inform them of your lifestyle choices, and instruct them on what your child eats.

-- When dropping off your baby at a day care center, pack enough plant-based whole snacks and goodies.
+- When dropping off your baby at a day care center, pack enough PLANT-BASED WHOLE FOODS snacks and goodies.

-- Stock your kitchen with a variety of plant-based whole food products for every day meals.
+- Stock your kitchen with a variety of PLANT-BASED WHOLE FOODS products for every day meals.